seveas/git-spindle/docs/index.rst

 List all open issues.
 You can specify `filters`_ to filter issues.
 When you specify :option:`--parent`, list all open issues for the parent repository.

-.. describe:: git hub issue [--parent] <issue>...
+.. describe:: git hub issue [--parent] [<issue>...]

 Shows details about the mentioned issue numbers.
 As with :option:`issues`, you can use the :option:`--parent` option to use the parent repository.
+If you do not specify an issue number, you will be prompted for a message that will be used to create a new issue.

 .. describe:: git hub pull-request [--issue <issue>] <yours:theirs>